 When motorcycle crashes occur, the other driver is often at fault.
 Claims by the at-fault driver of a car or truck that they did not see the motorcycle provide little comfort to the seriously injured motorcyclist and the rider’s family whose lives have been shattered.

 You need trusted guidance from motorcycle lawyers who know Texas law and have helped thousands of people.

 The Corpus Christi motorcycle accident injury lawyers at Herrman & Herrman, P.L.L.C., guide motorcyclists and their loved ones through the process of recovering financially and physically after a serious motorcycle accident.
 We will stand by you.

 Our attorneys care about the people in South Texas who turn to us for assistance.
 If your injuries limit your mobility, one of our attorneys can meet with you at your home, hospital room, or other location convenient to you.
 Our attorneys will advocate aggressively for you throughout the process of pursuing a motorcycle accident claim.
 We will investigate the accident carefully and pursue the maximum compensation available.
-Contact us at our Corpus Christi office, McAllen office, Brownsville office, Houston office, or our San Antonio location at (210) 405-7039.
+Our firm has offices in the following locations: Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth, TX.

 How A Texas Motorcycle Accident Attorney Can Help